Tips for managing small business accounting

 Use a cloud accounting software

 Choosing a cloud accounting software means you’re taking control of your finances.
-Bokio, the free accounting software, is perfect for small businesses!
+Bokio accounting software is perfect for small businesses!

 You can use Bokio on the go, and access automated reporting when you need it.
 So you know how your finances are doing anywhere, at any time.